chinmobi/ginmod/README.md

 # ginmod

-The common modules/packages used for Golang applications based on Gin
+The common modules/packages used for Golang applications based on Gin.

 ## Packages

+* `errors` - Define the common errors and utility using for application.

 ## Authors